Victory Electric believes in investing in the future by providing opportunities for tomorrow’s leaders.

 Electric Cooperative Youth Tour

 Electric Cooperative Youth Tour to Washington, D.C., provides students the opportunity to see their nation's capital up close, learn about the political process, and interact with elected officials.
-To learn more about the Youth Tour click the link below.

 History